mearkats/MS-Store-App-Install-Powershell-RMM-Friendly/README.md

 As of the 29/09/2022, you can use the script with an enviroment variable using the App ID.

+As of 06/02/2023, Better error handling has been written into the script.

 If this script helped you, please give it a star to show your appreciation.

 =======================================================================